 Saudi Aramco, the state-owned oil company of Saudi Arabia, is the principal producer of oil and natural gas in Saudi Arabia.
-Saudi Aramco's oil operations take place over a region spanning 1.5 million square km, and span all areas of Saudi Arabia, including the territorial waters of the Arabian Gulf and the Red Sea.
-Saudi Aramco's activities include: exploration and production of oil and gas; oil and gas processing and refining and production of petrochemicals; shipping of crude oil and refined products; refined products distribution and sales; and services (storage, finance, insurance and aviation).
+The Government has granted Saudi Aramco the exclusive right to explore, drill, prospect, appraise, develop, extract, recover and produce Hydrocarbons in the territorial lands and maritime zones of the Kingdom and areas where the Kingdom has rights to natural resources pursuant to international treaties, excluding (a) the boundaries of the Holy Mosques in Makkah Al-Mukarramah and Madinah Al-Munawwarah, (b) the partitioned territory and its adjoining offshore areas in accordance with agreements between the Kingdom and Kuwait and (c) the common zone in the Red Sea in accordance with an agreement between the Kingdom and the Republic of Sudan.
+The Saudi Aramco Group's activities primarily include: exploration and production of oil and gas; oil and gas processing and refining and production of petrochemicals; transportation of crude oil and refined products; refined products distribution and sales; and services (including storage, finance, insurance and aviation).